Links on Android Authority may earn us a commission. Learn more.

 What we don't like

 TiVo TiVo Stream 4K

 You remember TiVo, right?
 All the cool (and possibly rich) kids had it, leaving the rest of us jealous.
-TiVo DVR service allowed you to record live TV content so you could view it later, which was revolutionary in a time when on-demand video services like Netflix didn’t exist.
+TiVo DVR service allowed you to record live TV content so you could view it later, which was revolutionary when on-demand video services like Netflix didn’t exist.
 Now the iconic brand has moved into media streaming with the TiVo Stream 4K.